yauz3/inter-kat/README.md

 ## License

 This project is licensed for **academic and research purposes only**.
-Commercial use is prohibited.
+For commercial usage, please connect with s.yavuz.ugurlu@gmail.com